-We would therefore suggest that for well capitalised TEC companies, now is a very attractive time to recruit high quality executives.
+We would therefore suggest that for well-capitalized TEC companies, now is a very attractive time to recruit high-quality executives.

 For more information on what is happening in your local tech sector, contact our authors in the U.S. or Canada Technology practices, or get in touch with us here.
 You can also find your local Odgers Berndtson contact here.